 - What hobbies do you see your child’s family enjoying together?

 Think about the life you envision for your child, but remember to be open-minded.
-There are no perfect families or perfect parents, and you may surprise yourself by choosing a family whose values echo yours but who lives in a different place than you might have envisioned for your child.
+Some women want a family who will raise their child the same way, or similar to, the way she was raised.
+On the other hand, some women want their child to have a different childhood than their own.
+Finally, some women have no preference at all for what their child’s life will look like.
+They simply want a loving adoptive family who will love their baby as much as they do.
+Just remember, there are no perfect families or perfect parents.
+You may surprise yourself by choosing an adoptive family whose values echo yours but who lives in a different place than you might have envisioned for your child.

 Find a family who shares your parenting values

-Consider how you see yourself as a current or future parent.
+Another thing you might do is consider how you see yourself as a current or future parent.
 What’s most important to you?
 You don’t need to think about every single parenting detail, but when you’re speaking with prospective adoptive parents, it’s helpful to think about what you value.
+If you want, you can write down all of these important questions and values.
+Share them with your adoption professional as you choose an adoptive family.
+You can also take these questions with you when you talk with or meet the family you choose.

 Find a couple who shares your religious beliefs

-If yes, you may want to make sure that your child grows up in this religion as well.
 Whether you’re religious or not, think about the ethics that you want to frame your child’s behavior.
 How do your child’s prospective adoptive parents live and express these ethics in their current lives?
+This may not be related to religious beliefs.

 Get to know the adoptive parents